kontent-ai/delivery-sdk-net/docs/String-based-rendering-of-items-in-Rich-text.md

 ## Content items and components in Rich text

-[Rich text elements](https://docs.kontent.ai/tutorials/write-and-collaborate/write-content/composing-content-in-the-rich-text-editor#adding-components) in Kentico Kontent can contain components and other content items.
+[Rich text elements](https://docs.kontent.ai/tutorials/write-and-collaborate/write-content/composing-content-in-the-rich-text-editor#adding-components) in Kontent.ai can contain components and other content items.
 For example, if you write a blog post, you might want to insert a video or testimonial to a specific place in your article.

 Without adjusting your application, any component or content item in a Rich text element will resolve to an empty object reference, which won't be rendered on the page.